Squarerootofpi/vue-todo/README.md

   },
 ```

-This removes the static list of items and creates the new variable,
+This creates the new variable,
 message, that is bound to the form input.

 Next, add the following after the `data` declaration in `script.js`: